StarPlayrX/bigmac/README.md

 * If you have Bluetooth 2 EDR Card, remove it.
 You can reinstall it later after you run the Disable Bluetooth patch +
 * If you have not installed dosdude1's APFS ROM Patcher, do that first.
 * Install BigMac 2 to an external hard drive or USB Flash thumb drive (should be relatively fast and min of 32 GB)
-* Next disable SIP. boot it up and go to the termina and type:
+* Next disable SIP.
+Boot BigMac 2 up from an extenral USB 2.0 on an unsupported Mac:

 `csrutil`